numpy/numpy/doc/source/dev/gitwash/development_workflow.rst

    Do this only for your own feature branches.

-There's an embarassing typo in a commit you made?
+There's an embarrassing typo in a commit you made?
 Or perhaps the you made several false starts you would like the posterity not to see.

 This can be done via *interactive rebasing*.